kism/RViProgramLauncher/README.md

 ## Simulating the serial input device

-The serial connection will need to be 115200 baud, No Parity, 8 Data Bits, 1 Stop Bit, No Flow control
+The serial connection will need to be 115200 baud, No Parity, 8 Data Bits, 1 Stop Bit, No Flow control.
+On the device running the daemon /dev/ttyUSB0 will be used.

-Over serial send values 129 - 136, you can use any program that can output the correct bits
+Over serial send values 129 - 136 to trigger the macros, see SERIAL.md for documentation of the serial input standard.

+You can use any program to test out viinputdaemon.py that can output the correct bits.

 On windows you can use [Realterm](http://realterm.sourceforge.net/index.html#downloads_Download)